damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Behavioral model/README.md

 # **Behavioral model**

-*I would like to enable the makers to understand the analysis of the physical behavior of a product to support the decision made at the latter stages of design.*
+*I would like to enable the makers to understand the analysis of the physical behavior of a product to support the decision made at the later stages of design.*

 ## **What is a behavioral model?**
 <details>
   <summary>Click to expand!</summary>

-* An opportunity to describe the behavior a product when it receives a stimulus.
+* An opportunity to describe the behavior of a product when it receives a stimulus.
 * The behavior model could be the mathematical description of the physical product.
 * The behavior model is the physical interactions between the components of a design as well as between the design and its environment.
 An artifact exhibits certain behaviors not only by the change or maintaining of its physical state but also by several interactions that take place inside the artifact, as well as with its environment.
 </details>